Content updated May 30, 2018

 - Absence under the Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA)

-For employers using the look-back measurement method to determine full-time status, the IRS allows use of one of two methods of calculating averages to account for this time:
+When using the Look-Back measurement method to determine full-time status, the IRS allows employers to use one of these two methods of calculating averages to account for this time:

 - METHOD 1: Look only at the time worked and base the 30-hour threshold on that time.